tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### SequenceManagerImpl

-The next layer down is the Akka Client, [SequenceManagerImpl]($github.base_url$/esw-sm/esw-sm-api/jvm/src/main/scala/esw/sm/api/actor/client/SequenceManagerImpl.scala).
+The next layer down is the Pekko Client, [SequenceManagerImpl]($github.base_url$/esw-sm/esw-sm-api/jvm/src/main/scala/esw/sm/api/actor/client/SequenceManagerImpl.scala).
-It takes API method calls and turns them into Akka ask calls to the Sequence Manager actor.
+It takes API method calls and turns them into Pekko ask calls to the Sequence Manager actor.
 The lower layer in this case is the Sequence Manager actor, implemented in **SequenceManagerBehavior**.

 In this, however, the actor reference is not passed in.
 It is assumed to be created (by the wiring)